sspanak/tt9/README.md

 ## Contributing to the Project
 As with many other open-source projects, this one is also maintained by its author in his free time.
 Any help in making Traditional T9 better will be highly appreciated.
 Here is what you could do:
 - [Report bugs](https://github.com/sspanak/tt9/issues) or other unusual behavior on different phones.
 Currently, the only testing and development device is: Qin F21 Pro+ / Android 11.
-- Add a new language, translate the user interface or simply fix spelling mistakes in it.
+- Add [a new language](CONTRIBUTING.md#adding-a-new-language), [new UI translations](res/values/strings.xml) or simply fix a spelling mistake.
 If you have minimum techincal knowledge, your skills as a native speaker will be of great use.
-Check out how in the [new language guide](CONTRIBUTING.md#adding-a-new-language) _(translators only need to care about the last step)_.
+Or, if you are not tech-savvy, just [open a new issue](https://github.com/sspanak/tt9/issues) and write the correct translations there.
 - Experienced developers who are willing fix a bug, or maybe create a brand new feature, see the [Contribution Guide](CONTRIBUTING.md).

 Your PRs are welcome!